Basilica of the Assumption (Prague)

 Basilica of the Assumption in the Strahov Monastery, Prague.

 The Basilica of the Assumption of Our Lady (Bazilika Nanebevzetí Panny Marie) is a church in the Strahov Monastery, Prague.
 It was originally constructed as a Romanesque basilica and later rebuilt in Baroque style.

+The Baroque basilica is located in the courtyard of the Strahov Monastery in Prague 1–Hradčany.
+Originally a Romanesque-Gothic canonical church at Strahov, it was founded in 1140 by members of the order.

+Famous organists Jan Křtitel Kuchař and Robert Führer worked here.
+In 1787, Wolfgang Amadeus Mozart improvised on the church's organ.
+The original organ was replaced after 1900.